Donna Summer: Personal life

 Summer was raised in the African Methodist Episcopal Church.

-Around 1979-80, Summer became a born-again Christian.
+Around 1979–80, Summer became a born-again Christian.
 Her religious conversion made it difficult to record music that Summer considered risque at the time.

 Summer is reportedly a distant cousin of fellow singer Bobby Brown, whose family was raised in the Roxbury area of Boston in the 1960s and 1970s.

-She married Austrian composer Helmuth Sommer in 1973, and gave birth to their daughter, Natalia Pia Melanie "Mimi" Sommer, the same year.
+She married Helmuth Sommer in 1973, and gave birth to their daughter, Natalia Pia Melanie "Mimi" Sommer, the same year.
 Summer first began performing under the name "Donna Sommer", which later changed to "Donna Summer"; the latter spelling was the one used when her first single, "The Hostage", was released in 1974.
 In 1976, after three years of marriage, she and Helmuth Sommer divorced.

 Summer married Brooklyn Dreams singer-guitarist Bruce Sudano on July 16, 1980.
 They had two daughters together, Brooklyn Sudano and Amanda Sudano.
 The couple remained married until Summer's death.

-Summer was also one of the founding members of Oasis Church in Los Angeles.
+Summer was one of the founding members of Oasis Church in Los Angeles.

 Summer and her family moved from the Sherman Oaks area of Los Angeles to Nashville, Tennessee, in 1995, where she took time off from show business to focus on painting, a hobby she had developed in the 1980s.

 Death

 Summer died on May 17, 2012, aged 63, at her home in Naples, Florida, from lung cancer.
 Being a nonsmoker, Summer thought that the cancer had been caused by inhaling toxic fumes and dust from the September 11 attacks in New York City; she was in her apartment near Ground Zero when the attacks occurred.
-However, some reports have instead attributed the cancer to Summer's smoking during her younger years, her continued exposure to second-hand smoke while performing in clubs well after she had herself quit the habit, and a predisposition to this disease in the family.
+However, some reports have instead attributed the cancer possibly to Summer's smoking during her younger years, her continued exposure to second-hand smoke while performing in clubs well after she had herself quit the habit, and a genetic predisposition in her family.

 Summer's funeral service was held in Christ Presbyterian Church in Nashville, on the afternoon of May 23, 2012.
 The exact location and time of the service were kept private.
 Several hundred of Summer's friends and relatives attended the funeral, according to CNN.
 The funeral was a private ceremony, and cameras were not allowed inside the church.
 She was interred in the Harpeth Hills Memory Gardens cemetery in Nashville.